 To counteract these stereotypes, many of which have now been debunked, more and more research into how Gen Z behaves, thinks, feels, and engages with the world is underway every day.
 There are entire marketing festivals dedicated to understanding the youth of today, one of which our team went to last week.
 And for anyone who wasn’t able to attend our speaker session on Gen Z at YMS London, we wanted to share the outputs.

-All of this data comes from our up-and-coming Generational Trends Report, based on a nationally representative survey carried out with 1000 UK consumers.
+All of this data comes from our generational trends report, based on a nationally representative survey carried out with 1000 UK consumers.
 It’s a look at the key differences between, and drivers of, specific generations of consumers.

 Here are some of the key feelings, behaviours, and motivations that epitomise today’s youth culture – it’s not all emojis and hot new streetwear and dating apps!